Icebearbear/Big-Data-Funzies/README.md

 ### Page Rank
 The higher the page rank of a page, the higher the importance of the page is.
 Think of the web as a directed graph, each pages are nodes and the arcs between nodes are the link between them. each step a random surfer moves from current page to a randomly chosen page that it links to.

+Refer to /PageRank_formula.png and below is the explanation. where |G| is the total number of nodes (pages) in the graph, α is the random jump factor, L(n) is the set of pages that link to n, and C(m) is the out-degree of node m (the number of links on page m).
+The random jump factor α is sometimes called the “teleportation” factor; alternatively, (1 − α) is referred to as the “damping” factor.
+Let us break down each component of the formula in detail.
+First, note that PageRank is defined recursively—this gives rise to an iterative algorithm we will detail in a bit.
+A web page n receives PageRank “contributions” from all pages that link to it, L(n).
+Let us consider a page m from the set of pages L(n): a random surfer at m will arrive at n with probability 1/C(m) since a link is selected at random from all outgoing links.
+Since the PageRank value of m is the probability that the random surfer will be at m, the probability of arriving at n from m is P(m)/C(m).
+To compute the

+PageRank of n, we need to sum contributions from all pages that link to n.
+This is the summation in the second half of the equation.
+However, we also need to take into account the random jump: there is a 1/|G| chance of landing at any particular page, where |G| is the number of nodes in the graph.
+Of course, the two contributions need to be combined: with probability α the random surfer executes a random jump, and with probability 1 − α the random surfer follows a hyperlink.

 #### Markov Process
 Markov process is stochastic, The property of being well described by a random probability distribution.
 This means it is a random process in which the future is independent on the past, given the present.
 This transition probabibily (moving from current page to another after a single step) can be presented in a matrix.
-This transition matrix describes what happen to the surfer after a single step.
+This Transition matrix describes what happen to the surfer after a single step.
 For a graph with N pages, the matrix has dimension of NxN.
 If there is a link between two nodes, value of that m(ij) is 1/k where k is the total number of outgoing links from j to i. if theres no link, m(ij) is 0.
+These value will fill in Transition matrix

+the limiting distribution,v , is [1/n, ....
+1/n]^T for the length of n. n = the matrix row and col. Already explained at Clustering section

 Probability distribution for a location of a surfer can be described by column vector of length n. for each j columns of NxN matrix, the probability a surfer is at page j is the j's component.
 This probability is the idealised PageRank function